 Environmental Communications shared this admiration for Los Angeles’ built environment.
 The collective was founded in L.A. in 1969 by a group of photographers, architects, designers and psychologists.
 Their work celebrated the vernacular architecture of Los Angeles through playful images of unique man-made structures – the freeway, customised cars, billboards and service stations – and the integrated environment around them.

-This talk brings together the founding members of Environmental Communications to explore perspectives of Los Angeles in the 1970s.
+This talk brought together the founding members of Environmental Communications to explore perspectives of Los Angeles in the 1970s.

-Event concludes with a screening of ‘Reyner Banham Loves Los Angeles’ (1972).
+Event concluded with a screening of ‘Reyner Banham Loves Los Angeles’ (1972).

 Adult £10, student/ concession £7.50, Members £9

 For a five day priority booking period Members have access to a limited number of tickets that are available at a 10% discount before tickets go on general release.

 David Greenberg is Co-Founder of Environmental Communications.
 He has worked collaboratively on cultural projects with Paolo Soleri, Reyner Banham and Buckminster Fuller.
 His books include; ‘Treehouses in Paradise, Fantasy Designs for the 21st Century’ (2006) and ‘Visionary Bamboo Designs for Ecological Living’ (2007).
 Currently he is working on sustainable redevelopment projects in Hawaii and China.

 Gary Greenberg is a founding member of Environmental Communications.
 In 1976, he moved to London for a PhD in developmental Biology at UCL.
 As a scientist, author, photographer and inventor of 3D microscopes, his work combines tools of art and science to explore the designs of Nature.
 His upcoming book, ‘Florotica’ explores the sensual architecture of the microscopic world of flowers.